National Workers Union (Trinidad & Tobago)

 The National Workers Union is a trade union in Trinidad and Tobago.
-The Union was formed on 15 October 2004 and is Registered with the Registrar of Trade Unions (Reg No. 501).
+The Union was formed on 15 October 2004 and is registered with the Registrar of Trade Unions (Reg No. 501).

 The NWU is a general union which specialises in representing workers from non-unionised workplaces and represents workers in bilateral meetings with employers through the Ministry of Labour to the Industrial Court.

-The Union has two bargaining units: Twin Island Shipping and National Petroleum.
+The Union has two bargaining units at Twin Island Shipping and National Petroleum.